azukipan/edricjohnnacpil/research.md

 title: "Research"
 permalink: /research/
 ---
+I am researching explanatory artificial intelligence for our AI quality platform, Confide, at Corpy & Co., Inc. Much of what I have done in previous projects is related to object detection for computer vision systems in automotive applications.
+Some of our clients include Toyota Motor Corporation and the National Institute of Advanced Science and Technology in Japan.

-I am currently investigating the feasibility of surface electromyography (sEMG) controlled steering assistance for automobiles.
+I am also independently investigating the feasibility of surface electromyography-controlled steering assistance for automobiles.
 In particular, my colleagues and I have conducted driving simulations and field experiments demonstrating the path following accuracy of sEMG interfaces during low-speed steering.
 Future research would assess the effect of sEMG interfaces on human factors.

 In general, my research interests include:

 (1) Biomechanics and human factors of driving
 (2) Artificial intelligence for robotics and automobiles